Pierre-Emerick Aubameyang: Saint-Étienne

 On 22 December 2011, Aubameyang signed with Saint-Étienne on a permanent deal.
-He was quickly added to the starting line up and was given the number 7 jersey.
+He was quickly added to the starting lineup and was given the number 7 jersey.
 In February 2012, he scored his first hat-trick against Lorient.
-He became an integral part of the squad, scoring half of the team's away goals during the season, and went on to be Ligue 1's 4th top scorer having scored 16 goals behind Montpellier's Giroud with 21, PSG's Nenê with 21 too and Lille's Eden Hazard with 20.
+He became an integral part of the squad, scoring half of the team's away goals during the season, and went on to be Ligue 1's 4th top scorer having scored 16 goals behind Montpellier's Olivier Giroud with 21, PSG's Nenê with 21 too and Lille's Eden Hazard with 20.

 On 20 April 2013, Aubameyang was in the starting line-up for Saint-Étienne in the 2013 Coupe de la Ligue Final.
 Les Verts won the match 1–0 with a goal from Brandão to give Aubameyang his first major trophy as a professional footballer.
 He finished the season with 18 goals and seven assists in all competitions.

 In the 2012–13 season, Aubameyang ended second in the competition's top-goalscorers list, scoring 19 goals and finishing behind only Zlatan Ibrahimović.
 From his 37 appearances, he also provided eight assists.
 The season was widely regarded as his breakout year—he appeared in the Ligue 1 team of the season and he won the Ligue 1 African Player of the Year award.